40+ Interview Tips

 On the day if you are still feeling overly nervous there are a few techniques that can help.

-By far the best way to reduce nerves is by familiarising yourself with the situation.
-Repetition is a sure fire way of feeling more comfortable in any nervous situation.
+By far the best way to reduce nerves is by familiarizing yourself with the situation.
+Repetition is a sure-fire way of feeling more comfortable in any nervous situation.
 It might be extreme but doing a handful of other real world interviews before your big interview will absolutely help you to gain confidence.

 32. Give Specific Examples

 The majority of interviewers will ask for specific examples of your skills.
 These will primarily be related to times when you were able to problem solve or think ‘outside of the box’.